KennyChen880127/COCO-Dataset-Filter/README.md

 </h1>
 </div>

-This repository will extract specified categories from the COCO Dataset and save them in YOLO format.
+This repo will extract specified categories from the COCO Dataset and save them in YOLO format or in JSON format alike.

 # COCO Dataset
 [COCO](https://cocodataset.org/#home) is a large-scale object detection, segmentation, and captioning dataset.
 COCO has several features: